Free provider legal helpline for international recruitment questions

 Essex Adult Social Care Market - funded

-The Council has a strategic ambition to drive up quality in the market and to work more closely and collaboratively with fewer suppliers.
-The intention is to develop a partnership approach with key strategic providers, to align with future alliance working.
+The Council has a strategic ambition to drive up quality in the market.
+Also to develop a partnership approach, working collaboratively with key strategic providers, to align with future alliance working work, whilst maintaining a wide supplier base with a range of suppliers including SMEs and micro suppliers.
 To achieve this, the Council is working to increase the proportion of work placed with framework providers, in particular with tier 1 providers, and reduce the volume of placements made with the spot market.

 The market has recovered from some of the effects of COVID-19, with workforce recruitment and retention being good.